Guide to Aging at Home Safely and Comfortably

 Aging in place may be your optimal choice but it's important to have a realistic idea about the costs involved.
 An important factor to take into account is that although you can calculate the type of care you need today, it is hard to know what the future holds.
 Your needs may stay the same or increase as years pass.

-People who will require long term care services and support during their lives$20/hour
+People who will require long term care services and support during their lives

-The national median pay for a home health aide46%
+The national median pay for a home health aide

-Family members of seniors who spend more than $5,000 of their own money on caregiving costs annually1 out of 3
+Family members of seniors who spend more than $5,000 of their own money on caregiving costs annually

-Family members of seniors who work more than 30 hours a week for giving car to a senior$59,488
+Family members of seniors who work more than 30 hours a week for giving car to a senior

-Alaska’s average salary for a home health aide — the nation’s highest$36,608
+Alaska's average salary for a home health aide — the nation's highest

-Louisiana and West Virginia’s average salary for a home health aide – tied for the nation’s lowest
+Louisiana's average salary for a home health aide — the nation's lowest

 Who Pays for In-Home Care?